-The analyzer can have one of two sets of IF hardware installed.
+The analyzer can have one of three sets of IF hardware installed.
 The standard 25 MHz BW IF hardware supports analysis bandwidths up to 25 MHz.
 The optional 40 MHz BW IF hardware supports analysis bandwidths up to 40 MHz.
-The optional IF hardware is installed if any of the following options are installed:
+The 40 MHz IF hardware is installed if any of the following options are installed: